faloodadev/Pridee/replit.md

 ## User Preferences

-- All embeds should use white color (0xFFFFFF)
+- All embeds use transparent color (0x2b2d31 - Discord dark theme)
-- All buttons and interactions must be inside embeds and containers
+- All buttons and interactions are properly inside Views and embeds
-- Help command should extend all categories without errors
+- Help command displays all categories with dropdown inside the embed
+- Professional startup experience with progress bars and animations
+- Clear, organized console output with color-coded logging